SuperNETorg/misc/ArtifactServer/README.md

 if all above steps are executed without any problem then artifact server should start without any problem.

-Location where all files reside is /usr/share/nginx/html/
+Location where all files reside is /usr/share/nginx/html/ Make sure to copy all artefacts to this location